Ottermad/ottermad.github.io/_posts/2023-12-19-Fibonacci.md

 The code above works by computing all the previous fibonacci numbers in order to find the one you're looking for.

 # Is there another way?
-However, there is a way of calculating the nth fibonacci number directly and it's given by this formula:
+However, there is a way of calculating the nth fibonacci number directly and it's given by Bidet's formula:

 $$
 \frac{1}{\sqrt{5}}((\frac{1 + \sqrt{5}}{2})^n - (\frac{1 - \sqrt{5}}{2})^n)